jordisc97/MakeYourTrip_Public/README.md

 An intelligent travel planning assistant powered by **GPT-4o-mini**, **LangChain**, and **LangGraph** (ReAct) with a **Gradio** web UI.
 You describe your trip in natural language; the agent searches a tourism-score database, runs live web lookups, proposes multi-stop routes, and produces day-by-day plans with maps and Excel export.

+For access to the online Chat, please email jordisc@sole.cat.

 ## Showcase

 ### Initial trip requirements